In solidarity with Black Studies Faculty, Students

 The Department of Chicana and Chicano Studies stands in firm solidarity with our colleagues in the Department of Black Studies in their statement and their call to protest UCSB’s failure to protect our students and freedom of expression.

 We express our deep concern with the harassment that many students, faculty, and staff have confronted in the past months in discussing the Israeli government’s human rights abuses and violence in Palestine.
 We want to make it clear that we do not condone anti-semitism, and that critiquing and protesting the government of Israel is not equivalent to anti-semitism.
-To racialize and dehumanize others, to strip us of human rights by referring to us as “terrorists,” “illegals,” “savage,” and “primitives,” is a common tool of settler colonial logics to justify genocide and displacement.
+To racialize and dehumanize others, to strip them of human rights by referring to us as “terrorists,” “illegals,” “savages,” and “primitives,” is a common tool of settler colonial logics to justify genocide and displacement.

 We are deeply alarmed that many of our undergraduate and graduate students have been and continue to be doxed and harassed online.
 Our concerns for their personal safety led our department to take the difficult but necessary decision to temporarily remove our graduate student’s profiles from our webpage during Fall quarter, as it contained their photos and names.
 In the case of our graduate students, this impacts them in various ways as they are unable to use our department webpage to network and make their crucial work visible.
 Moreover, potential graduate students for our program see that we had to remove our students’ photos, names, and emails.
 This has prevented them from easily contacting our graduate students, while giving them the sense that UCSB is not a safe space for critical thinking and academic freedom.
 This situation alone illustrates the harsh reality and insecurity graduate students, undergraduate students, staff, faculty, and visitors are all confronting at UCSB.